Outstanding Jewish Educators for the 21st Century

 - An accelerated course of study

 - Modest stipends that help students to study full-time

 The combined advantages of the Revivim program have succeeded in attracting a highly-motivated and intelligent student body.
 In return for the support they receive, Revivim students commit to teach for four years after completion of the academic program.
 Each Revivim graduate will reach hundreds of Israeli high school students, stimulating and enriching them.
 Revivim's dynamic young teachers are exposing Israeli youth to their past and shaping their future.

 Challenged by the Shenhar Report on Jewish Studies in General Education (1994), faculty members of The Hebrew University and its Mandel Center for Jewish Continuity conceived of Revivim.
 The Jesselson Family and the Trustees of the AVI CHAI Foundation, shared the vision of Revivim.
 Their commitment was essential to Revivim's creation and subsequent development.

-Revivim is producing outstanding educators for the future with the support of the AVI CHAI Foundation, Israel's Ministry of Education, the Jesselson Family, The Leo and Julia Forchheimer Foundation, The Simon Flegg Fund, The Moningstar Foundation, The Leon Kulikovsky Family Scholarship Fund, The Hirsch Nissalovitz Minnesfond, The Israel Friends of the Hebrew Univeristy, Philip Garoon, Avram Kelman, Simon and Eva Gutter, The Beracha Foundation, Advocate Daniel Jacobson, the Sieratzki Charitable Fund, Fred and Della Worms, The Alvin Segal Family Foundation and other donors.
+Revivim is producing outstanding educators for the future with the support of the AVI CHAI Foundation, Israel's Ministry of Education, the Jesselson Family, the Leo and Julia Forchheimer Foundation, the Simon Flegg Fund, the Leon Kulikovsky Family Scholarship Fund, the Hirsch Nissalowitz Minnesfond, Philip Garoon, The Beracha Foundation, Advocate Daniel Jacobson, the Sieratzki Charitable Fund, Fred and Della Worms, Edward Fein Foundation, David and Inez Myers Foundation, Crown Family Philanthropies, Cari and Gary L. Gross, Jewish Federation of Cleveland, Nathan and Lily Silver Family Foundation, The Alvin Segal Family Foundation, Ruth and David Musher, and other donors.

 Faculty of Humanities